Divorce Decrees: What You Need To Know

 If they miss payments, it can negatively impact you and your credit.
 You may even wind up being sent to collections.

-In these situations, agreements often include the requirement that your ex refinances a loan to remove your name.
-Still, it may be in your best financial interest to follow up and make sure this actually happens.
+In these situations, agreements often require your ex to refinance a loan to remove your name.
+Still, it may be in your best financial interest to follow up to ensure this actually happens.

 Related Reading: Rebuilding Finances and Protecting Your Credit Score After a Divorce